On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 For malt (barley) and aluminum, the two most significant commodity exposures, Group policy is to have a minimum of 70% hedged for a given year no later than by the end of the third quarter of the previous year, with a target hedge ratio of 90% at the beginning of the year in question.

-Read more about hedging in the Annual Report, page 68.
+Read more about commodity risk hedging in the 2025 Annual Report, section 4.9.6.

 Carlsberg A/S is the listed entity that own 100% of Carlsberg Breweries A/S that own all operating companies.
 Carlsberg A/S has no other major activities.